privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 A private key is a random integer in the field $\mathbb{F}_p$.

 MACI uses the Node.js [`crypto.randomBytes(32)`](https://nodejs.org/api/crypto.html#crypto_crypto_randombytes_size_callback) function to generate a cryptographically strong pseudorandom 32-byte value, as well as an algorithm to prevent [modulo bias](https://research.kudelskisecurity.com/2020/07/28/the-definitive-guide-to).
-In pseduocode this is expressed as:
+In pseudocode this is expressed as:

 ```
 lim = 2 ** 256